 The Deferred Compensation Plan (DCP) allows certain members of management and other highly-compensated employees and non-employee directors to defer receipt of all or any portion of their compensation.
 The DCP was established to provide participants with the opportunity to defer receiving all or a portion of their compensation, which includes salary, bonus, commissions and director fees.
 Under the DCP, the Company provides all participants (other than non-employee directors) with Company contributions equal to 8% of eligible deferred contributions.
 The DCP is a non-qualified plan that is maintained in a rabbi trust.
 The fair value of the investments held in the rabbi trust are presented separately as deferred compensation plan investments, with the current portion of the investment included in prepaid expenses and other current assets in the consolidated balance sheets.
 See Note 2j, Fair Value, for further information on these investments.
-The deferred compensation obligation represents DCP participant accumulated deferrals and earnings thereon since the inception of the DCP net of withdrawals.
-The deferred compensation obligation is presented separately as deferred compensation plan liability, with the current portion of the obligation in accrued liabilities in the consolidated balance sheets.
+The deferred compensation obligation is presented separately as deferred separately as deferred compensation of the inception of the DCP net of withdrawals.
+The deferred compensation obligation is presented separately as deferred compensation of the obligation in accrued liabilities in the consolidated balance sheets.
 The Company's liability under the DCP is an unsecured general obligation of the Company.